This information was last updated by Horty, Springer & Mattern on April 13, 2021.

 Subd.
 8. Deadlines; forms.
 Reports required by subdivisions 2 to 7 must be submitted not later than 30 days after the occurrence of the reportable event or transaction.
 The board may provide forms for the submission of reports required by this section, may require that reports be submitted on the forms provided, and may adopt rules necessary to assure prompt and accurate reporting.

 Subd.
 9. Subpoenas.
 The board may issue subpoenas for the production of any reports required by subdivisions 2 to 7 or any related documents.

 Subd.
 10. Failure to report.
-On or after August 1, 2012, any person, health care facility, business,or organization that fails to report as required under subdivisions 2 to 6 shall be subject to civil penalties for failing to report as required by law.
+Any person, health care facility, business, or organization that fails to report as required under subdivisions 2 to 6 shall be subject to civil penalties for failing to report as required by law.

 § 147.121.
 Immunity